 Furthermore, the lexicon has been extended by two other free resources: the People's dictionary of synonyms and Saldo, Swedish association lexicon.

 The web service is developed in GWT.
 The graphical elements on the web pages are constructed by Joel Sjöstrand.
-The translation proposals are mainly developed using automatic language technology methods by Sara Stymne and Lars Ahrenberg, NLPLAB, Department of Computer Science, Linköping University.
+The original translation proposals were mainly developed using automatic language technology methods by Sara Stymne and Lars Ahrenberg, NLPLAB, Department of Computer Science, Linköping University.

-The People's dictionary has its home at Nada, School of Computer Science and Communication, KTH.
+The People's dictionary has its home at the School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology.
 KTH is operating the service.
 The contents of the lexicon is owned by the People, not by KTH.
 The People's English-Swedish dictionary has no editorial board, and is designed to be self-sustaining.
-If you nevertheless want to provide feedback on the service you can do that to folkets-lexikon(à)csc.kth.se (note: replace (à) with @), but we do not have the possibility to answer questions.
-Technically, the People's dictionary is operated by the systems group, School of Computer Science and Communication, KTH, webmaster(à)csc.kth.se.
+If you nevertheless want to provide feedback on the service you can do that to folkets-lexikon(à)kth.se (note: replace (à) with @), but we do not have the possibility to answer questions.
+Technically, the People's dictionary is operated by the IT department at KTH.

 We also have a small list of links to other web dictionaries.